habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 packaging, and to make things a little more interesting, set up the machine image to automatically start up a web server with a single static web page to show.
-The steps for other combinations are similar, but differ in crucial ways that will be documented later.
+The steps for other combinations are similar, but differ in subtle ways that will be documented later.

 #### Step 1: Install an OS into a bootable disk or directory structure